adelansari/Fullstack13-JavaScript/README.md

 ```

 ## Getting Started
 - Clone the repository: `git clone`
 - Open index.html with "Live Server".

 ## Result
+The webpage searches for city name according to the user input, as well as displays all country names and flags.
+You can also display more about each country by clicking on them!

 ### Default view:
 <p align="center"><img src="assets/defaultCountryView.JPG" alt="default-view"/></p>